PaulPiper96/AutoVideoCaptions/README.md

 # 3. cosinesim.py
 validate captions using cosinesimmilarity and create english captions as csv.
 The further the cosine value goes towards 0.5 the better.

-# 2. Generate captions based on images
-Using the Florence 2 Model we attain every frame in the dir.
-And run a sam model over it to attain textual descriptions

 ---
 license: mit
 license_link: https://huggingface.co/microsoft/Florence-2-large/resolve/main/LICENSE